TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/state.md

 - While caches can be made to only depend on significant, dependencies of caches might need other caches to be calculated.

-- Observation: If a cache depends on exclusively significant fields, and they belong to one or more entities, those entities are either the one to which tied is existence of this cache or its parents.
+- Observation: If a cache ascribed to entity **E** depends on exclusively significant fields of one or more entities, among them can be found only **E** or parents of **E**.
-	- Briefly: If cache is calculated only with help of signi, it depends only on the owner entity or its parents.
+	- That is because we never store children information in the significant state.
 	- Even if intuitively an id is not a "parent" it could be made conceptually so
-	- That is because we never store children information in the significant state.
 - If calculation of a cache starts depending on some children tracker, then caches that depend on a certain significant field could be found wherever.
 - T: if an associated significant information (or identity) is a dependency of a cache, then all caches that depend on it are found:
 	- either in this entity,